Search by Provider Name

 Oregon City, OR 97045

-Eligibility: Families separating, divorcing, or filing for custody changes and other modifications with children younger than age 18.
+Eligibility: Families with children ages 0-18 who are separating, divorcing, or filing for custody changes and other modifications.
 This course may fulfill a court order to take parenting classes.
 Parents should check with their parole or probation officer or DHS caseworker to confirm.

 COMMUNITY ACTION TEAM